Careers

 If your child is not already on our Speech and Language Therapy caseload a referral to us may be appropriate.
 In most cases we require information about what support your child’s school has already put in place.
 Your child’s class teacher or the school SENCo is therefore often the best person to make a referral.

-If your child is already on our Speech and Language Therapy caseload and you want to update us on your child’s progress or share any concerns about their progress with speech, language or communication, you are welcome to contact us on 0300 247 0122, option 3, option 3.
+If your child is already on our Speech and Language Therapy caseload and you want to update us on your child’s progress or share any concerns about their progress with speech, language or communication, you are welcome to contact us on 0300 247 0015 Option 2.

 Information for referrals